XiangXu/ywjxx/_posts/2020-10-10-Maven-Commands.markdown

 ## What is Build Lifecycle

-A Build Lifecycle is a well-defined sequence of phases, which define the order in which the goals are to be executed.
+**A Build Lifecycle is a well-defined sequence of phases, which define the order in which the goals are to be executed**.
 Here phase represents a stage in lifecycle.

 * **prepare-resource**: resource copying can be customized in this phases.
 * **validate**: validates if the project is correct and if all necessary information is available.